mrabarnett/mrab-regex/docs/Features.rst

 The issue numbers relate to the Python bug tracker, except where listed as "Hg issue".

+* Added support for referring to a group by number using (?P=...).

+    This is in addition to the existing ``\g<...>``.

+* Fixed the handling of locale-sensitive regexes.

+    The ``LOCALE`` flag is intended for legacy code and has limited support.
+You're still recommended to use Unicode instead.

 * Added partial matches (Hg issue 102)

     A partial match is one that matches up to the end of string, but that string has been truncated and you want to know whether a complete match could be possible if the string had not been truncated.